Scandinavian Styled, Wood Fired Hot Tub

 Sloy sits close to the small village of Dalavich on the shores of Loch Awe.
 The area is very relaxing, quiet and rural.
 On-Line shopping orders can be delivered from supermarkets in Oban.
 Dalavich has a small shop/licensed café/post office and a community run social club.
 Opening hours can vary, so please check with the locals.

-Bicycle and boat hire are available from the village.
-It is advisable to book boats in advance – call Georgia on 07769221911.
-If you want to be very adventurous, you can explore some of the small Islands on the loch.
+Bicycle hire is available from the village.
+It is advisable to book in advance – call Dalavich Shop and Wild Rowan Cafe.
+If you want to be adventurous, bring your own boat or canoe.
+There is a launching facility and boats can be pulled up on our beach.
+You can explore some of the small Islands on the loch.
 A visit to the ancient Innis Chonnell Castle, situated on an island directly across the loch, is well worth exploring.

 The night skies are spectacular (Aurora Borealis can be visible sometimes!) but please bring a torch as the area around the cabin has no street lighting.
 Access from both the south and north is by a single track, winding road with passing places.
 One to take your time with and enjoy the views.